peterzeller/antidote/src/antidote_locks.md

         When waiting for a clock, we could actively ask other shards instead of waiting for them to tell us after the timeout.

     - The `antidote_lock_server_state` module is not implemented efficiently in terms of CPU usage.
 The computation could be done incrementally to save cycles.
-    - The implementation uses a periodic timer.
-It would be better to calculate the required waiting time and start a timer only on demand.